 You might have seen various ways of breaking down work.
 In the Agile world, you will meet different terms.
 Some of the most commonly used terms are, for example, epics, themes, projects, initiatives, campaigns, user stories, deliverables, tasks, so on.

-To simplify things, we will get things down to the following terminology:
+To simplify things, we will focus on the following terminology:

 Theme / Initiative – think of this as long-term objectives with a larger focus, that will have the biggest impact on your company’s performance.

 Task / User story – this is the smallest piece of work in the chain.
 It could be anything that the teams are working on (new feature, content piece, design drawing, prototype, legal document, etc.)

 No matter how you decide to call the different tasks, be sure to break down all the work from top to bottom and make it visible.
 This will help you create a transparent work environment.

-Also, the focus is on breaking things down to consumable pieces.
+The focus in Agile is on breaking things down to consumable pieces.
 These actionable deliverables are being continuously shipped to the market without waiting for everything to be completed upfront.
-This way you will be able to deliver value to the customers more frequently than usual.
+This way, you will be able to deliver value to the customers more frequently than usual.

-Stick with us and let’s see how you can apply the Agile way of structuring work.
+Stick with us, and let’s see how you can apply an Agile project structure in practice.

 Let’s treat these as strategic business objectives in the form of items.
 They provide business context for decision-making and help you navigate the course of your organization.
 They also affect the work items you are going to load in the different value streams.
 Simply said, Agile themes or initiatives sit on top of the work breakdown hierarchy.

 To make this clearer, let’s take a look into the following example.

-So penetrating into the project management software market is your Agile initiative/theme.
+So penetrating into the project management software market is your top-level Agile initiative/theme.
 Now you have to break it down and make it actionable.

 In the previous paragraphs, we gave an example of penetrating into the project management software market, which is the main initiative.
 Now, let’s break it down to two epics/projects that are: